ClintH/kattegat/INSTALL.md

 $ yo kattegat
 ```

 It will take some time to run, and you'll see a lot of stuff scrolling by.
 Once it's done and you get the message "Done, without errors" you're ready to continue.
+If it nothing seems to happen for a while, try pressing ENTER.

 Tip: You might be prompted to install additional Git software.
 In this case, run the installer, and when it is completed, re-run the command above.